guillermooo/sublime-undocs/source/customization/menus.rst

 **Extension**  ``.sublime-menu``

 **Name**       One out of the list of available menus.
-               See :ref:`menu-types` for the complete list
-               and what menu they represent.
+               See :ref:`menu-types` for the complete name list and what menu they represent.

 **Location**   Any

 **Content**    A list of "menu item" objects.
 =============  ===========================================

 Example
 *******